dly23/Daravuthy-Ly/README.md

 # Daravuthy-Ly
-a student who wants to learn
+# A student who wants to learn neural network 😁